idaholab/virtual_test_bed/doc/content/msr/msfr/griffin_pgh_model_legacy.md

 ## Legacy explicit syntax for the energy equation id=legacy_pgh_energy

-[eq:energy] is the final equation that is implemented in this model.
+The energy equation is the final equation that is implemented in this model.
 The first term---energy advection---is captured by the kernel,

 !listing msr/msfr/steady/legacy/run_ns.i block=FVKernels/heat_advection